localjo/localjo.github.io/src/content/contact.md

 I'm especially interested in working on projects related to _humanitarian causes_, _the environment_, _science_ and _travel_.

-Right now I'm based the the **GMT timezone**, authorized to work for US-based companies, and open to **remote opportunities**.
+I'm open to **remote opportunities**, authorized to work in the US and Europe, and spend most of my time in European and Asian timezones.
 If you have an opportunity you'd like to discuss with me, please send me an email: [web@josprague.com](mailto:web@josprague.com).

 # My Other Profiles